 The umbrella document governing the management of credit risk in SID Bank's operations is the Credit Risk Management Policy.
 That policy defines the attitude towards the take-up of credit risk in relation to SID Bank's business objectives and strategy in the scope of the risk appetite, mechanisms and procedures for identifying, measuring and assessing, monitoring, managing and reporting on credit risks, and the powers and responsibilities of the management body, the relevant committees and individual organisational units in relation to the management of credit risk.
-The
+The regulations that govern credit risk management.
+Credit risk management includes all active investment operations that give rise to credit risk, i.e. loans, including contingent liabilities and commitments given, deposits placed, factoring, transactions involving investments in securities that SID Bank manages for the purpose of ensuring liquidity and asset-liability management, other financial assets and transactions involving derivatives that the Bank uses exclusively for the purpose of hedging open foreign-exchange and interest-rate positions.

-Credit Risk Management Policy also incorporates the main substantive points of the valid bylaws and regulations that govern credit risk management.
+Credit Risk Management Policy also incorporates the main substantive points of the valid bylaws and